 Once List view is enabled, the plugin will, by default, display the text of the Short Description added to the product listing itself.

-When writing product copy, remember to keep the text of the Short Description interesting and engaging as this text, together with the product featured image, will entice your store visitor to inspect a product further.
+When writing product copy, whether you choose to display the text of the Short Description or Custom Product Description for the Divi Shop Builder, remember to keep the text interesting and engaging.
+You only have a few characters, together with the product featured image, to entice your store visitor to inspect a product further.
 If you have items that are very similar in nature, you may find it difficult to craft copy that describes each product in a unique way.
 If you struggle with writing product copy, work together with a copywriter.

 Exploring the Divi Shop Builder plugin settings